AnthonyWDai/3D-TransUNet/README.md

 Note: There are so many bugs on running it, such as weight_only, torchrun, nan loss values.
-Abandon.
+Abandoned.

 This is the official repository of our project ["3D TransUNet: Advancing Medical Image Segmentation through Vision Transformers"](https://arxiv.org/abs/2310.07781).